Why Your AI, Data Science Project Has Stalled

 These problems are being recognized at a senior level.
 Among C-suite respondents 38 percent say poor data quality has caused analytics and AI/ML projects to take longer, while 36 percent say they cost more or fail to achieve the anticipated results (33 percent).
 With 71 percent of organizations relying on data analysis to drive future business decisions, these inefficiencies are draining resources and inhibiting the ability to glean insights that are crucial to overall business growth. – Betanews

 So the company itself or the consulting firm had no idea that they lacked the data to begin their AI project?
 How is that possible?
-Preliminary or exploratory work can be performed on the data to determined its likely usefulness.
+Preliminary or exploratory work can be performed on the data to determine its likely usefulness.
 But instead, a vast number of projects are getting “blindsided” by the fact they don’t have the data they need to meet whatever AI project goal to set for themselves.

 Once projects run into issues with a lack of data, as we cover in the article How Many AI Projects Will Fail Due to a Lack of Data?, firms like IBM gaslight their customers by telling them they should have thought about their lack of data.
-Gaslighting customers is a topic which IBM rarely, if ever, bring up during the sales process.
+Gaslighting customers is a topic which IBM rarely, if ever, brings up during the sales process.

 Issue #4: A Lack of Transparency on AI and Data Science Problems and Limitations